Health

 Piping type, Bedding, and Clean-outs

-• Piping must be bedded in material free of rocks or large clods prior to backfilling, use of sand or squeegee is recommended.
-The tank inlet and outlet must be backfilled and compacted to support the pipe prior to installation.
+• Before backfilling, the pipe must be placed in material free of rocks or large clods.
+Using sand or squeegee material is recommended.
+The tank inlet and outlet should be backfilled and compacted to support the pipe before installation.

 Trench Style Systems